The School of Art Announces Inaugural Director of Foundational Studies and Next MFA Program Director

 Incoming MFA Program Director, Fall 2022

-Katherine Hubbard will succeed Jon Rubin, who has served as the inaugural MFA Program Director since the fall of 2017.
+Katherine Hubbard will succeed Jon Rubin, who has served as the inaugural MFA Program Director since the fall of 2017 and who will be returning to the full faculty.
 Under Rubin’s leadership, CMU’s MFA program reconfigured its curriculum; established core faculty to provide consistent support, mentorship, and feedback to the cohort; moved into a new MFA facility; hosted a greater number and more diverse pool of visiting artists, curators, and scholars; and dramatically increased the number of applicants to the program, among other accomplishments.
 Hubbard is uniquely situated to build upon these successes.
 To ensure a smooth transition, she will work with Rubin during this academic year and assume the MFA Directorship beginning in fall 2022.